 A: Probably not.
 Permanent maintenance is modifiable if there is a substantial change in circumstances.
 Job loss, an illness or injury that prevents the paying spouse from working or another circumstance that causes a marked reduction in the paying spouse’s income level can all be grounds for a reduction in the amount of spousal maintenance.
 In addition, permanent maintenance payments end under Illinois law upon the cohabitation, remarriage or death of the recipient spouse.

 Contact Our Office To Learn More About Your Rights And Legal Options

 Contact top-rated family law attorneys of Boyle Feinberg P.C., with the offices located in Chicago and Arlington Heights, to schedule an initial consultation regarding your divorce issues in Chicago and Arlington Heights.
-You can reach us by phone at 312-376-8860 or 847-394-3940, or via email.
+You can reach us by phone at 312-376-8860, or via email.